Gol Gol-e Sofla, Lorestan

-Gol Gol-e Sofla (گل گل سفلي, also Romanized as Gol Gol-e Soflá, also known as Gol Gol and Gulgul) is a village in Malavi Rural District in the Central District of Pol-e Dokhtar County, Lorestan Province, Iran.
-At the 2006 census, its population was 742 in 178 families.
+Gol Gol-e Sofla (گل گل سفلي) (Note: Also romanized as Gol Gol-e Soflá, also known as Gol Gol and Gulgul) is a village in Malavi Rural District of the Central District in Pol-e Dokhtar County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 742 in 178 households.
+The following census in 2011 counted 753 people in 210 households.
+The 2016 census measured the population of the village as 696 people in 217 households.